zzerexx/scripts/aimblox gui.md

 ### 0
 "Failed to load save file"
-Your save file is probably messed up, please delete "aimbloxsettings.json" and try again.
+Your save file is probably messed up or outdated.
+Please delete "aimbloxsettings.json", rejoin, and try again.

 ### 1
 "Universal ESP failed to load"